 Alabama is home to Gulf Coast beaches, scenic mountains, Civil Rights landmarks and NASA’s research center.
 If current real estate trends are any indication, homebuyers see a lot of appeal in what the state has to offer, fueling demand and driving price increases.
-In fact, Alabama’s median home sale price was up over 18 percent between February 2020 and February 2021, according to real estate brokerage Redfin.
+In fact, Alabama’s median home sale price as of the end of 2021 was up 18 percent year-over-year, according to real estate brokerage Redfin.

 For first-time homebuyers trying to keep up, there are programs available to make homeownership more affordable, including ones that come with a lower mortgage rate, looser lending requirements, down payment assistance and a tax break.
 These programs are overseen by the Alabama Housing Finance Authority.